 - You’ll have to keep continuously track process metrics

-To make your life as an operations manager easier, you can try using Workflow Management Software.
+To make your life as an operations manager easier – try using Workflow Management Software.

 Tallyfy is a central hub for all of your company processes – you can see how well each process is going, whether there are any delays, and so on.
 This makes process management and improvement significantly easier.